 Cosmote Greece 4G coverage

-Where to buy your Greece sim card?
+Where to buy your Greece sim card in 2018?

 If you have read my prepaid sim card review for Thailand you know that I would never encourage you to buy a sim card at the airport as prices always double in these places.
 In almost every country the first thing you see at Airport Arrivals is car rental companies and mobile operators, but not in this country.
 You can only buy a Greece data sim card at the post office and they only sell Wind, as you have read not a good option when looking for a data sim card for Greece.